AlexSatrapa/django-bbedit/README.rst

 Django Clippings for BBEdit
 ===========================

-A dark version of Campfire theme without emoticons for Linkinus IRC client
+A collection of BBEdit clippings to make life easier for Django programmers.

 **Installation**